GodwinEke/c-lineassistantrepo/README.md

 # Notes
 - *Data used for the license detector was gotten from [The Word Population Review](https://worldpopulationreview.com/state-rankings/driving-age-by-state)
-- **Erikwonda is still subject to further development
+- **Erikwonda is currently under active development

 # Credits
 Please refer to [CREDITS.md](https://github.com/GodwinEke/c-lineassistantrepo/blob/master/data/wordstxt/CREDITS.md) to see the people that made this project